 It makes sense to invoice clients after you finish a project or close out the workweek.
 After all, you have bills due at all times of the month, and you can’t wait until the 1st to receive an entire month’s worth of income.

-But you have to remember that, for every invoice you send, you’ll take a $0.30 hit.
+But you have to remember that, for every invoice you send, Paypal will charge $0.30 per time.

 Here’s how big of a difference that can make: